Welcome to Room 10

 In Year 6, Humanities and Social Sciences consists of Civics and Citizenship, Economics and Business, Geography and History.

-In art this term the students will be creating a number of uniquely different artworks, that incorporate different mediums and look at different elements of art (Line, shape, form, space, texture, value, colour)
+In Art this term the students will be creating a number of uniquely different artworks, that incorporate different mediums and look at different elements of art (Line, shape, form, space, texture, value, colour).
+Linking with our studies of persuasion in Literacy and our Business and Economics unit, we will be delving in to the field of POP ART.
+Our artist studies will be on Andy Warhol and Roy Lichtenstein – so stay tuned for our own interpretations!

 Room 10 has specialist teachers for the following subjects: